Guy-GC/GuyGCPortfolio/week5_documentation.md

 code instead to make it more inspired.
 It is good for your comment to explain why your code is doing something rather than what it is doing.

-## Objects and Data Structures
+## Error Handling

+Error handling is used to make sure the user has no problems when using your code.
+Use try and catch statements and make sure you can't return null with if statements.
+Proper error handling can lead to more robust code, it may make code harder to read but if done correctly both robustness and readability shouldn't really be affected.

 ## Formatting

+Formatting code is very important and can make your code more easily readable, and adds consistency to your code.
+If you follow the same format throughout the whole code with correct indentation and alignment it can make reading your code so much easier, especially, if someone else is reading it.

 ## DRY

-As mentioned last entry, DRY (Don't Repeat Yourself) is a principle to avoid duplicating code.
+As mentioned in the last entry, DRY (Don't Repeat Yourself) is a principle to avoid duplicating code.
-Duplicated code can lead to inconsistencies
+Duplicated code can lead to inconsistencies.